This topic describes the extensive, system-wide search engine that comes with Optimizely Customized Commerce 13.

-Optimizely Commerce has its own pluggable API for search providers.
+Customized Commerce has a pluggable API for search providers.
 The search engine is based on provider model, meaning you can create your own providers to search servers.
-Optimizely Commerce comes with providers for Lucene (built-in) and Solr.
+Customized Commerce comes with providers for Lucene (built-in) and Solr.

 Classes in this topic are available in the following namespaces: